crashoverride777/swifty-ads/README.md

 # Release Notes

+v 3.4.1

+Fixed a bug where interAds could get stuck in a loop trying to reload when having connectivity issues.

 v 3.4

 - Changed the way custom ads are handled.
 Please read the "How to use" section again.